rolandshoemaker/theca/README.md

 ### Binaries

-At some point i'll provide pre-built binaries for linux, os x, and windows but for now it is up to you to build them for yourself.
+At some point i'll provide pre-built binaries for linux (32 and 64 bit) ad os x (64 bit) but for now it is up to you to build them for yourself. (i'm currently building a really simple multi-platform builder/packager called *build-a-tron* that you can find [here](https://github.com/rolandshoemaker/build-a-tron) which will hopefully preform this task in the future.)

 ## Usage